callahad/id-specs/browserid/index.md

   <dd>A signer of Identity Certificates for Identities within domains that are not themselves Identity Providers, and which have not delegated authority to any other Identity Provider.</dd>

   <dt>Audience / Relying Party</dt>
-  <dd>A system, typically a web site, that needs to verify an Identity.</dd>
+  <dd>A system, typically a web site, that accepts and needs to verify Backed Identity Assertions.</dd>
 </dl>

 Data Formats